Synesso/scweery/README.markdown

 }
 </pre>

+The connection is opened at the start of the block and will be closed automatically when the block is done.

+### Infering an object from a connection

 You can also use the database to make things.
 You can, as long as you know what it is you want to make.
 That would look more like this:

 <pre>